-The goal of using browser caching and expire headers is to reduce the number of HTTP requests, which improves the performance for your returning visitors.
+The goal of leveraging browser caching by adding expire headers is to reduce the number of HTTP requests.
+This improves the performance for your returning visitors.
 Leaving browser caching is a mix between giving your browser a better memory and a camera.

 Check Your Current Website Performance

 If you are using the Google Page Speed tool, you will see Leverage browser caching.
 Under the Yslow tab, you will see Add Expire headers.

 First, examine your results from the tools mentioned above.
 What type of files do you have listed under “Leverage browsing caching” and “Add Expire headers”?
 The following are just a few examples of types of files you may have the following:

 Keep in mind about how often you change your different files.
 Then, you can decide for how long they can be cached in your visitor’s browser.
 Your options include the following: